 Australian Art at Art Gallery of NSW – A Guide by Curator Wayne Tunnicliffe

-Q. Tell us about the Australian Galleries.
+Q. Tell us about the Australian Galleries at the Art Gallery of NSW.

 A. What we did here was include contemporary art in this gallery, but when there are continuities in practice rather than disjunctures.
 Our collection is particularly fine in early Modernism in Australia and you get that sense in this room — there are works from 1914 to 1915, the first experiments of Post-impressionism, in fact in Australia you’ve got pure Abstraction by 1919, and we have the earliest surviving Abstract painting in Australia, which is superb work.